Pvillamanario/Panerai_or_not_Ironhack_final_project/README.md

 > Optional
 - You can use C24_scraper to create a new dataset (this trained model is included in the repository, so itsn't necesary)

 - If you want to update the watches on sale in Watchfinder, feel free to use WF_scraper included.

 - Since VGG19 model is a very big file to be uploaded to GitHub, you can dowload it using the function *get_vgg19*, included in models_functions file.
+- Also, you can execute get_VGG19.py sccript at models folder, wich will dowload the model to its folder.
+`python ./models/get_VGG19.py`

 &nbsp;